There's no stopping A.R.T.

 When I was in high school and first learned to drive, I was excited about driving.
 Learning to drive meant freedom.
 I didn't care about how much it cost, and I didn't know about the environmental impact of driving.

-But as I've gotten older, cars are no longer as charming and problem-free as they used to be.
+But as I've gotten older, cars no longer appeal as much as they used to.
 These days I have a car, but I prefer to walk, ride my bike, or take the bus as much as possible.